Operations Analytics

 Operations analysts and city planners should work together to solve urban problems — but, first, should learn from the challenges with collaborations that unfolded 50 years ago.

 Mark Brennan.
 2024.
 “Revisiting equity in urban operations management 50 years later: What do city planners have to say?”
 Production and Operations Management.
-In press.[This is open-access; download it free here.]
+34(4): 846-853.

 Capacity planners in ambulance services can get efficiency and likely effectiveness gains from designating one ambulance squad for 911 calls involving opioids and homelessness, a casual study indicates.
 Massachusetts drew on this in a helpful 2023 report about care delivery.
 This was the runner up to the INFORMS MSOM Society Award for Responsible Research.

 Mark Brennan, Jonas Jonasson, Sophia Dyer, James Salvia, Laura Segal, Erin Serino, and Justin Steil.
 2024.
 “The policy case for designating EMS teams for vulnerable patient populations: evidence from an intervention in Boston.”
 Health Care Management Science.
 27(1): 72–87.
-[This is open-access; download it free here.]

 Inventory managers in the agricultural sector in Senegal actually face quality risks more than any others including financial risks, based on a door-to-door survey of retailers in 35 cities in a region.
 This was supported by Community Jameel.

 Mark Brennan, Stephen Graves, Jonars Spielberg, Bish Sanyal.
 2022.
 “Operations, risk, and small firms: Field results from irrigation equipment vendors in Senegal.”
 Production and Operations Management.
 31, 3594 – 3610.
-[This is open-access; download it free here.]

 Manufacturing managers working in the Ugandan agriculture sector would lean toward under-producing stocks, based on an experimental lab exercise in Kampala.
 This was supported by the US Agency for International Development.